theobald-software/kb.theobald-software.github.io/content/_sap/registering-rfc-server-in-sap-releases-in-kernel-release-720-and-higher.md

 ![SAP_parameter](/img/contents/parameter_gw_acl_mode.png){:class="img-responsive"}

 ### Alternative II
-You can define a White-list of Programs that can register at the SAP Gateway.
+You can define a whitelist of programs that can register at the SAP Gateway.
 To do so, you have to create two files named *secinfo* and *reginfo*.
-Both files don't existing per default.
+Both files don't exist per default.

+{: .box-warning }
+**Warning!
+Registration of the RFC-server fails!**<br>
+The content of both files *secinfo* and *reginfo* overrides the parameter *gw/acl_mode*. <br>
+Make sure that both files *secinfo* and *reginfo* allows the registration of the RFC-server.
+See the example below.

 The first file secinfo has to contain the following lines:
 ```